|THE PRODUCTION OF COWBOY FILMS|

 Over time, the filmmakers became familiar with these exchanges and the total $$$ they could expect to receive from the distributors/exchanges.
 There were many Poverty Row producers and production companies during the 1930s, and they and their films are often denoted as "indies" (short for independent).
 Names coming to mind include:

 Wheeler Winston Dixon has authored several cinema related books, and his Producers Releasing Corporation, A Comprehensive Filmography and History (McFarland and Company, Inc., 1986) includes some interesting statistics (on pages 85-97) about theaters, attendance and film distribution.
-Apparently, he assembled this info from Department of Commerce, Census Bureau and other sources.
+He assembled that info from Department of Commerce, Census Bureau and other sources.
 Several of those statistics are noted below:

 |Total number of theaters||17,541||16,951|